Three-Month Furniture Making Intensive

 For students thinking about applying to one of our Full-Time programs who don’t have much prior woodworking experience, this course offers a great skill-building opportunity and sets them up to hit the ground running.

-Eve Radovsky CF ’20 (pictured above), a current Cabinet & Furniture Making student, took a summer Three-Month Intensive before enrolling in her Full-Time program the following fall.
+Eve Radovsky CF ’20 (pictured above), now Cabinet & Furniture Making graduate, took a summer Three-Month Intensive before enrolling in her Full-Time program the following fall.
 “I felt intuitively like woodworking was something that made sense for me to pursue based on my general interest in handcraft and design, and was at a crossroads in my life where I wanted to pursue a more creative career, but I had no actual woodworking experience,” Eve says.

 “It provided a good foundation for the two-year program, as a lot of what was learned in the Three-Month was repeated in the first semester of the Full-Time program—I found that since I was so new to the trade, it was helpful to learn some of the basics twice.”